Metaswitch/clearwater-juju/README.md

+Project Clearwater is backed by Metaswitch Networks.
+We have discontinued active support for this project as of 1st December 2019.
+The mailing list archive is available in GitHub.
+All of the documentation and source code remains available for the community in GitHub.
+Metaswitch’s Clearwater Core product, built on Project Clearwater, remains an active and successful commercial offering.
+Please contact clearwater@metaswitch.com for more information.

 # Overview

 This repository contains a collection of [Juju charms and deployment bundles](https://jujucharms.com/about), which support deployment and scaling of a [Project Clearwater](http://www.projectclearwater.org) IMS core.